Warning: Disconnect power before servicing.

 SCREEN-FAULTA blank or unresponsive screen on the ResMed AirSense 10 or 11 while the device still delivers therapy indicates an LCD backlight failure or loose internal ribbon cable.
 The display module is separate from the therapy engine - the motor, pressure sensor, and all therapy functions can operate independently of the screen.
 A dead screen does not mean the device is dead.

 SNOWFLAKEThe snowflake icon on the ResMed AirSense 10 and 11 appears when the HumidAir humidifier detects that the ambient room temperature is too cold for effective heated humidification.
-It is a status indicator, not an error code.
+It's a status indicator, not an error code.
 The device continues therapy normally when the snowflake is displayed, but the humidifier reduces or disables heating to prevent condensation buildup in the tubing.

 low